Does your business need to file for a doing business as (dba), fictitious business name (fbn), assumed name, or trade name?

 And filing for a DBA isn’t the same thing.
 There’s a totally different process that you have to go through to become an LLC and put up that fence.
 So a DBA is not going to provide you that kind of protection and put up that fence.

 A DBA also isn’t the same thing as going to the USPTO and filing for a trademark.
-Once again, there’s a whole different cost, procedure, and forms you have to file in order to make that happen.
+Once again, there are whole different costs, procedures, and forms you have to file in order to make that happen.

 All DBA is doing is allowing you to have a fun and creative name for your business that aligns with what you’re doing for your clients or customers.